“We need people who have the patience, resilience and understanding to support children and young people who may not have had the best start in life.”

 Becoming a carer can be a very rewarding journey for you and your family.
 By providing a stable, caring family environment for a child or young person you can make a very positive difference to not only the child, but their birth family, and to the world.
 Becoming a carer is a huge decision, but if you’ve given it some thought and want to know more, we’d love to hear from you here.

-Shared Stories, Shared Lives, Foster Training
+Shared Lives Foster Care Training

 Call us today on (02) 6620 4400